dound/gae-sessions/README.markdown

 from the datastore.
-You can find the [example cronjob](http://github.com/dound/gae-sessions/tree/master/demo/cron.yaml) and the [cleanup handler](http://github.com/dound/gae-sessions/tree/master/demo/cleanup_sessions.py) it calls in the [demo].
+You can find the [example cronjob](http://github.com/dound/gae-sessions/tree/master/demo/cron.yaml) and the [cleanup handler](http://github.com/dound/gae-sessions/tree/master/demo/cleanup_sessions.py) it calls in the [demo](http://github.com/dound/gae-sessions/tree/master/demo/).

 Example Usage
 -

-There is a complete demo application in the 'demo' folder - just launch it with the development server (or upload it to GAE) and check it out.
+There is a complete demo application in the [demo folder](http://github.com/dound/gae-sessions/tree/master/demo/) - just launch it with the development server (or upload it to GAE) and check it out.
 This demo uses OpenID via [RPX](http://www.rpxnow.com) for user authentication.
 There's another demo in the 'demo-with-google-logins' folder which uses Google Accounts